Climate-Related Risk

 • Metrics and targets

-Metrics and targets: SYSTEX aims to achieve “Net Zero by 2050” and formulates its carbon reduction paths and the short-, medium-, and long-term goals accordingly, and then promotes various internal management mechanisms to move towards the ultimate goal by 2050.
+SYSTEX aims to achieve “Net Zero by 2050 at Headquarters building” and formulates its carbon reduction paths and the short-, medium-, and long-term goals accordingly, and then promotes various internal management mechanisms to move towards the ultimate goal by 2050.
 For more details about the SYSTEX “Targets of Net Zero Emissions and Performance”, please refer to “Environmental Sustainability Policy“.

 • Conduct climate-related risk and opportunity identification, climate scenario analysis and formulate corresponding strategies and measures.
 For more details about the SYSTEX “Environment and Energy Management Measures”, please refer to “Environment & Energy Management“.